yuvraj-singh-tomar/shell_OP/README.md

 # shell_OP
-a miniature version of shell
+a miniature version of shell with ls, echo ...